mczhuge/NLSOM/README.md

     </p>
     <p>
         <ul>
-            <li><b>⚪️ NLSOM System (Review):</b>  All four agents have been used to answer the user's question.
-GuanYu suggested using both military and diplomatic tactics, LiuBei suggested using a combination of military and diplomatic strategies, ZhugeLiang suggested using tactical warfare, psychological warfare, and political maneuvering, and ZhangFei suggested using a combination of strategy and guile.
+            <li><b>⚪️ NLSOM System (Review):</b>  All four agents have been used and their responses have been considered.
+The responses from each agent have been analyzed and the most effective approach to defeat Cao Cao has been determined.
     </li>
         </ul>
     </p>
      <p>
         <ul>
-            <li><b>⚪️ NLSOM System (Output):</b>  The best way to defeat Cao Cao is to use a combination of military and diplomatic tactics, strategic alliances, and clever tactics such as forming alliances with other warlords, employing spies and informants, and making use of geographical advantages.
+            <li><b>⚪️ NLSOM System (Output):</b>  The most effective approach to defeat Cao Cao is to use a combination of military tactics, psychological warfare, and political maneuvering.
+This approach should be combined with the strength of loyal officers, the wisdom of advisers, and the courage of the people.
     </li>
         </ul>
     </p>